B. Z. Zameer Ahmed Khan: Early life

-National Travels was founded by BP Basheer Ahmed Khan.
+BP Basheer Ahmed Khan founded National Travels.
 After his death in the early 1950s, his eldest son B Ataulla Khan took charge of the company followed by his brothers namely: B Ziaulla, B Sanaulla, B Anwarulla, B Rahmathulla, B Noorulla, and B Sirajulla.
-They were in turn succeeded by a third generation, led by B Ataulla Khan and brothers.
+They were succeeded by a third generation, led by B Ataulla Khan and his brothers.

 Career

 He is a member of the Legislative Assembly, Cabinet Minister Govt.
 Of Karnataka and former General Secretary of the Karnataka Pradesh Janata Dal (Secular).
 Khan was the former Minister for the Hajj and Wakf Board for government of Karnataka.

 In 2005, S. M. Krishna was appointed Maharashtra governor, which paved the way for Zameer's political growth.
 When Krishna vacated Chamarajpet's seat to take up the governor's post, JD(S) fielded Zameer who beat Krishna's lieutenant R. V. Devraj.
-Subsequently, Zameer was sworn in as Haj and wakf minister in the JDS-BJP coalition government under H D Kumaraswamy.
+Subsequently, Zameer was sworn in as Haj and Wakf minister in the JDS-BJP coalition government under H D Kumaraswamy.

 On 25 March 2018, Zameer along with 6 other MLA's of the JD(S) party officially joined Indian National Congress.